 Continued use of the equipment may result in fire or electrical shock.
-Immediately turn the camera power off and remove the camera batteries or unplug the power code from the power outlet.
+Immediately turn the camera power off and remove the camera batteries or unplug the battery charger or compact power adapter from the power outlet.
 Please consult your camera distributor or the closest Canon Customer Support Help Desk.